Online Class: Fair Standards Labor Act and the Workforce

 • Assessment: Lesson 4 Quiz

-Lesson 5: The Minimum Wage
+Lesson 5.
+The Economic and Social Ramifications of Minimum Wage

 • Lesson 5 Video